rollingedit/YouTube-Album-Splitter/README.md

 # YouTube Album Splitter

-Split a YouTube album video into separate song files automatically.
+Split your own chaptered YouTube audio upload into separate song files automatically.

-Paste a YouTube link, and this tool downloads the audio, splits it by the video's YouTube song markers, adds album art, fixes track numbers, and saves clean individual Opus files like:
+Paste a YouTube link you own or have permission to use, and this tool downloads the audio, splits it by the video's YouTube song markers, adds album art, fixes track numbers, and saves clean individual Opus files like:

 ```text
 1. Song Name.opus